dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

-Glas is named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
-As a backronym, it can also be taken as 'General LAnguage System'.
+Glas was named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
+As a backronym, it can be taken as 'General LAnguage System'.

-Design goals of Glas include: Easy reproduction, sharing, and integration of software artifacts.
-Flexible integration of text-based, graphical, and structural programming environments.
-Accessible staged metaprogramming so programmers can express logic at the correct level to reduce implementation details.
-An exploration of non-conventional application models to simplify concurrency, distribution, deployments, and live software update.
+Design goals for Glas include purpose-specific syntax, compositionality, extensibility, metaprogramming, live coding.
+Compared to conventional languages, there is a lot more focus on the compile-time.

-## Module System and Syntax
+## Modules and Syntax

-Glas modules are typically represented by files and folders.
-Dependencies between valid Glas modules must form a directed acyclic graph.
-Every module will deterministically compute a value depending only on other values from the module system.

-To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
-The [g0](GlasZero.md) language (a Forth variant) is predefined to support bootstrap.
-File extensions compose, e.g. for `foo.xyz.json` we apply `language-xyz` to further compile the value output by `language-json`.
-The value for a folder `foo/` is the value of its contained 'public' module, such as `foo/public.g0`.

-Modules cannot reference across folder boundaries.
-Files can reference local modules defined in the same subfolder or global modules found via GLAS_PATH.
-Global modules should always be represented as folders.
-Later, we might extend module search or GLAS_PATH to include network resources.

-*Note:* Glas systems encourage modules to output fully linked values, i.e. directly inlining content of other modules or subprograms instead of using references to be linked later.
-This simplifies direct interpretation, metaprogramming, and staging, but it does result in redundant structure and computations.
-Performance can be mitigated by memoization, content-addressed storage (see *Stowage*), and compression pass by a compiler.
+Glas modules may be represented by files or folders, and compile to Glas values.

+The syntax of a file is identified by file extension.
+For example, to compile the file "foo.ext" we search for a module language-ext to provide the compile function then evaluate it with file binary as input.
+Extensions may compose, e.g. "foo.x.y" would apply language-x to the result of compiling the binary with language-y.
+The [g0 language](GlasZero.md) module will be bootstrapped.

+A folder is compiled based on the contained 'public' file.
+For example, the value of a folder "foo/" would be the value of "foo/public.x".
+It's an ambiguity error if a folder contains multiple files or subfolders with the same base name.
+Folder names must not have '.' extensions.

+Compiler functions may load modules by base name.
+This can load the value of another file or subfolder local to the file currently being compiled, or a global module found via searching for subfolders on GLAS_PATH.
+Global modules must be represented by folders, not by individual files.

+## Command Line

+The Glas system starts with a command line tool 'glas'.
+This tool knows how to compile modules, and how to bootstrap g0.
+After compiling a module, the command line tool can extract binary data or directly interpret simple applications, depending on the command line arguments.

+Extraction of binary data is via `glas --extract modulename.label`, outputting binary data to standard output.
+This feature is primarily used for bootstrap of the glas command line tool, avoiding need for effects.

+To support user-extensible tooling, there is a simple syntactic sugar where `glas opname arg1 arg2 arg3` rewrites to `glas --run glas-cli-opname.main -- arg1 arg2 arg3`.
+Thus, adding new features to the glas command line mostly involves adding some glas-cli-* modules to GLAS_PATH.
+Users can define operations for pretty-printing, inferring types, linting, etc..

+See [Glas CLI](GlasCLI.md) for details.

-## Data Model
+## Values

-Glas data logically consists of immutable binary trees.
-A naive representation is:
+Glas values build upon immutable binary trees.
+The naive representation is:

         type T = ((1+T) * (1+T))

-Glas encourages use of *labeled* data structures, encoding labels as a path through the tree.
-For example, the label 'data' is represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text, with `0` and `1` representing left and right branches respectively.
-Labeled data is data reached by following the label path.
-A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) (aka trie) with labels sharing common path prefixes.
-The unit value can be represented by a singleton tree.
-Symbols and numbers will often be represented as variants terminating in unit.
-For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.

-To efficiently represent labeled data and numbers, the underlying data representation may be closer to:
+Records are encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree) (aka tries).
+For example, the label 'data' may be encoded as a path `01100100 01100001 01110100 01100001 00000000` favoring null-terminated UTF-8 text.
+Here '0' and '1' refer respectively to left or right branches through the tree.
+Multiple labels can be encoded.

+Tagged unions (aka variants) are encoded as records with a single label.
+The unit value is encoded by the tree with no children.
+A symbol is a variant with the unit value.
+Lists are encoded by a sequence of pairs, terminating in unit - e.g. `type List a = (a * List a) | ()`.
+Numbers can be encoded as bitstrings directly, e.g. `10111` for natural number 23, or `00010111` for byte 23.

+The runtime representation of values can be optimized to support common use-cases.
+For example, to efficiently represent radix trees and bitstrings, we might favor a representation closer to:

-        type Bits = (compact) Bool list
+        type Bits = compact Bool list
         type T = (Bits * (1 + (T*T)))

-Details of underlying representation are not directly exposed to programs.
-Relatedly, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs (nodes with two children) terminating in unit.
-Binary data is then a list of bytes.
-To support efficient split, concat, and double-ended queue operations, Glas systems can *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
-See *Acceleration* below.

-To work with very large trees, Glas systems may offload subtrees into content-addressed storage.
-I call this pattern *Stowage*.
-Of course, Glas applications may also use effects to interact with external storage.
-Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
-Stowage can be guided by program annotations.

-## Glas Command Line

-The Glas system includes a command line tool that knows how to compile modules, bootstrap language-g0 module, extract binaries, and run simple applications.
-There is lightweight support for user-defined operations by defining modules with a simple naming convention.
-Through that mechanism, users can define operations such as pretty-printing values, read-eval-print loops, typechecking, package management, a language server, or a web-based IDE.

-See [Glas CLI](GlasCLI.md) for details.
+This encoding happens to be isomorphic to the naive T earlier, but isomorphism isn't required.
+In the general case, we may use specialized representations for binary data, matrices, virtual machine state, etc. This is discussed further in context of *Acceleration*.
+Additionally, there may be some support for content-addressed storage and so on.

-## Glas Programs
+## Programs

-Glas programs are Glas values with a standard interpretation.
-The program model is designed for convenient composition, extension, staging, analysis, and simplicity of implementation.
-Glas programs are necessary when defining language modules or command-line verbs.
-User applications can optionally be represented by Glas programs, assuming command-line verbs to compile and extract a binary.
+Glas programs are represented by values with a standard interpretation, designed for simplicity and compositionality.
+Linking is fully static.
+There are no register names to complicate decomposition and composition.
+Values at any step during evaluation are whole, never containing variable holes.
+Annotations within the program can support performance, analysis, and debugging.

+A consequence of this design is that all higher-order programming must be staged, e.g. via macros or templates.
+Additionally, without either structure sharing or an explicit compression pass, program size will easily become a huge problem.

+Glas programs use backtracking for conditional behavior.
+Effects are also backtracked.
+This design is convenient for pattern matching or parsers, and is a great fit for the transaction-machine based *Process* model.
+But it does constrain the effects API to whatever can be supported transactionally, such as reading and writing local buffers.

+### Stack Operators

 Glas programs manipulate a data stack.
-Valid Glas programs have an easily computed a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.
-Interaction with the outside world can be controlled or adapted via effects handlers.

-Glas conditionals are backtracking.
-If an operation fails within a conditional context, we undo the effects then evaluate the alternative branch.
-If a branch obviously always fails, it might be eliminated by a compiler.
-This backtracking behavior is convenient for composable pattern matching and transactional behavior, but does complicate integration with synchronous effects APIs (such as filesystem access).

-Glas programs do not have a namespace.
-Logically, code is inlined and replicated.
-Replication can be mitigated by structure sharing, memoization, or perhaps a compression pass by a compiler.
-The advantage is that subprograms can be understood or manipulated in isolation, without contextual complications.

-### Stack Operators

 * **copy** - copy top item on data stack
 * **drop** - remove top item on data stack